nguy328/RMAN_Workshop/README.md

 5. Connect to the database via `vagrant ssh`
 6. You can shut down the box via the usual `vagrant halt` and the start it up again via `vagrant up`.

-## Setting up the necessary installation procedures inside the Database instance
+## Retrieving and loading the necessary packages to the Database instance
 1. Install [JDK-8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
    - note: any JDK version 7 or higher will work, but some packages are archived on higher JDK versions such as 11 or 13
    - make sure that you install the linux x64 rpm file